 El-Golü (Shah Golü)

 El Golü is a large park in Tabriz.
-It has a square artificial lake surrounded by side walk in four sides.
+It has a square artificial lake surrounded by a sidewalk on four sides.
 There is a building in the middle of the lake.
 There is also a hill covered by trees.
-For more photos please click.

 Bazaar of Tabriz

-Some of the museums are free but unfortunatelly most of the museums have different prices for foreign visitors.
+Some of the museums are free but unfortunately, most of the museums have different prices for foreign visitors.

 The building is also known as a Saat Towe and built as a city hall.
-Today some parts of the building is used as a museum.
-The museum includes historical maps, photos of new establishments and reconstructions in Tabriz.
-There are also some of first equipment and machines used in the city.
+Today some parts of the building are used as a museum.
+The museum includes historical maps, photos of new establishments, and reconstructions in Tabriz.
+There are also some of the first equipment and machines used in the city.
 Best hand weave rugs of Tabriz are presented here too.
 For more photos please click.

 Qajar Museum, Amir Nezam House

-The Amir Nezām House or The Qajar Museum of Tabriz, is a historical building and there are some old stuff used in ancient times are exhibited.
+The Amir Nezām House or The Qajar Museum of Tabriz is a historical building and there is some old stuff used in ancient times is exhibited.
 For more photos please click.

 There is a special hill near the center of Tabriz.
-We are not sure if there any transportation to there but since it is not far taxi would be cheap too.
-There are telecabin going to top of the hill and there is also a road for normal people.
-Two way telecabin costs 9.000 Tomens for a person and it works until 8 pm in the winter.
+We are not sure if there any transportation to there but since it is not a far taxi, it would be cheap.
+There is a telecabin going to the top of the hill and there is also a road for normal people.
+Two-way telecabin costs 9.000 Tomens for a person and it works until 8 pm in the winter.
 We took another road between rocks instead of these two.
 There is a café at the top of the hill and all Tabriz can be seen from this hill.